pashupati98/text-classification/README.md

-# CatText
+# text-classification
-Collection of all deep learning models used for text classification.
+Collection of deep learning models used for text classification.